Trails & Natural Areas

 The natural beauty of Seneca Creek and woods is accessible through the Seneca Greenway Trail.
 If you live in Montgomery County, MD, the Seneca Creek watershed covers 28% of the county and has an average flow rate of 62 million gallons per day (measured at Route 28).
 The trail has been completely built and maintained by volunteers.
 It covers more than 15 miles from the mouth at the Potomac (at Riley's Lock) to Rt.
 355. There's another 8 miles of trail to Watkins Mill.
 Additional trail areas are yet to be built.

 Photos below include native plants found along the trail in spring (Jack in the pulpit, mayapple, pinxter azalea).

 Seneca Creek's first mill, dated ~1732, is located near Riley's Lock, tucked back in the woods on the North of the creek.
 Its ruins have an Indiana Jones feel -- fun to explore but watch for poison ivy.
 There were 19 mills built along Seneca Creek, considered the best mill stream in the county.
-Seneca Greenway Trail passes several interesting mill structures including Black Rock Mill shown below.
+Seneca Greenway Trail passes several interesting mill structures including Black Rock Mill below.